 Increasing automation and reducing manual input means there is less room for human errors such as typos.
 And you’ll never have to worry about your invoice being lost in the mail.

 It’s typically more convenient for your clients to get an e-invoice to the platform of their choice rather than a traditional invoice.
 Receiving an e-invoice compared to a traditional invoice can save processing costs.
 When delivery time is shorter, the client has ample time to take advantage of any early payment discounts.

 5. Faster Payment

-An e-invoice can be sent to a client in almost no time at all.
-Since it requires much less time and effort to pay an e-invoice, the client will likely send payment much sooner than with a traditional invoice.
+An e-invoice can be sent directly into the financial software of the recipient.
+Since it requires less time and effort to pay an e-invoice, the client will likely send the payment much faster compared to a traditional invoice.

 6. More Eco Friendly